AndreiCherniaev/QCoreApplication_quit_example/README.md

 Also you can use Ctrl+C to exit.
 If user send Ctrl+C signal QCoreApplication_quit_example will use non-Qt function SigInt_Handler().
 It tested on Ubuntu.

 # QCoreApplication_quit_SIGINT_example
 QCoreApplication_quit_SIGINT_example is more powerfull then QCoreApplication_quit_example.
 If user send Ctrl+C signal QCoreApplication_quit_SIGINT_example will use Qt non-static method rial::handleSignal().
 In this method Qt start QTimer for 3 seconds and after do closeApp().
-If user dont press Ctrl+C in console for QCoreApplication_quit_SIGINT_example this app will wating forever.
+If user don't press Ctrl+C in console for QCoreApplication_quit_SIGINT_example this app will wating forever.